Boron protected against osteoporosis

 found that supplementing a low-boron, low-magnesium diet with

-three grams of boron a day for 48 days both (i) increased 17 beta-estradiol*
+three milligrams of boron a day for 48 days both (i) increased

-and testosterone levels and (ii) reduced calcium and magnesium
+17 beta-estradiol* and testosterone levels and (ii) reduced calcium

 This suggested that the boron supplement had reduced both calcium